 When you switch to a new rate plan, your utility stays the same.
 There's no interruption in your service, you'll get your bill only from your utility, and you'll just see the new supply rate in the supply section of the bill.
 If we run into any issues submitting you onto a new rate plan, we will notify you of any action that is needed.

 Suppliers are required to notify you when your contracted rate plan is coming to the end of the term and they may include a renewal offer as a part of that notification.
 As an Arbor user, you can safely disregard that notice.
-If you have activated Autopilot, Arbor will automatically switch you to the best rate available from our energy supply marketplace.
-In the event that you have Autopilot off, we will inform you of your contract's impending expiration and provide recommendations for alternative plans for you to consider.
+With Autopilot turned on, Arbor will continue to secure personalized savings rates for you beyond your initial rate plan.
+In the event that you have Autopilot off, Arbor will no longer work to secure personalized savings rate plans for you.

 The price to compare (PTC) is the utility’s default supply rate of an electricity bill that can be used to compare against other energy supply rates.